 *As always, I’ve substituted the vanilla extract in the original recipe for vanilla bean paste.
 If you’d prefer a fresher flavored cookie, substitute grated zest of one lemon for the vanilla.
 You can decorate these cookies if you wish but I love to keep them bare since the flavor and texture are perfect on their own.

-Sed Bona Tip: Serve your classic cookies with a timeless digestif of chilled champagne finished with edible gold flakes (you can buy certain brands of champagne with gold already mixed in or make your own like I did.
-I used these gold flakes but these star-shaped flakes are also a great budget-friendly option).Can you imagine the gifts Santa will leave under your tree if you set out a plate of these cookies with gold-flecked champagne on Christmas Eve???
+Sed Bona Tip: Serve your classic cookies with a timeless digestif of chilled champagne finished with edible gold flakes (you can buy certain brands of champagne with gold already mixed in or make your own like I did).Can you imagine the gifts Santa will leave under your tree if you set out a plate of these cookies with gold-flecked champagne on Christmas Eve???